Sibaritide Museum and Park

-The powerful polis of Sybaris, founded between 720 and 710 BC by Achaean colonists led by Is Elice, it was one of the più sites; largest and richest of the Magna Grecia.
-After a period of hegemony, Sybaris, defeated by Croton and razed in 510 BC, was abandoned.
-On its ruins, it was founded by the willà Pericles between 444 and 443 BC the new cityà of Thurii; in 194 BC It became a Roman colony under the name Copy and was inhabited until the sixth century d.C ..
+The powerful polis of Sybaris, founded between 720 and 710 BC by Achaean settlers led by Is di Elice, was one of the largest and richest sites in Magna Graecia.
+After a period of great hegemony, Sibari, defeated by Crotone and razed to the ground in 510 BC, was abandoned.
+On its ruins, the new city of Thurii was founded by the will of Pericles between 444 and 443 BC; in 194 BC it became a Roman colony with the name of Copia and was inhabited until the 6th century AD.

-Archaeological Park of Sybaris the testimonies of this exceptional historical stratification.
-Nell’è archaeological area; You can visit, including the’ another, l’ semicircular theater, public baths built in the Julio-Claudian era and enlarged in several successive stages, the remains of houses including the splendid domus north of the theater, the road layout of ippodameo facility and the walls.
+The Archaeological Park of Sibari collects the evidence of this exceptional historical stratification.
+In the archaeological area it is possible to visit, among other things, the hemicycle-theater, the public baths built in the Julio-Claudian era and enlarged in various successive phases, the remains of houses including the sumptuous domus north of the theater, the road layout of hippodamus plant and the city walls.

-National Archaeological Museum of Sybaris è housed in a building of about 4,000 square meters designed by the’ architect Riccardo Wallach&Outdoors; interior of the Archaeological Park.
-The museum is divided into five rooms distributed on two levels, in which the significant findings are exposed from the excavations in Sibaritide.
-They are The different steps of’ occupation of the territory by the indigenous populations of the settlements of Enotrian’ Età Bronze (second millennium BC) and Iron (IX-VIII century.
-BC), followed by the testimony of the three citiesà overlapping of Sybaris, Thurii and Copia and d&rsquo their respective territories; influence (from the end of the’ VIII cent.
-BC to the sixth century. d.C.). &Nbsp;
+The National Archaeological Museum of Sibaritide is housed in a building of about 4,000 square meters designed by the architect Riccardo Wallach within the Archaeological Park.
+The museum itinerary is divided into five rooms distributed over two levels, in which the significant finds from the excavations conducted in the Sybaris are exhibited.
+The different phases of the occupation of the territory are documented, from the indigenous settlements of the enotrie populations of the Bronze Age (II millennium BC) and the Iron Age (IX-VIII century BC), to continue with the testimonies of the three superimposed cities of Sibari , Thurii and Copia and their respective territories of influence (from the end of the 8th century BC to the 6th century AD).